Helga Hernes: Honours

-She holds honorary doctorates from the University of Tromsø (since 1993) and the University of Stockholm (since 2002).
+She holds honorary doctorates from the University of Tromsø (since 1993) and the Stockholm University (since 2002).
 In 1999 she was decorated as a Knight of the Royal Norwegian Order of Merit, and she was promoted to Commander of the order in 2002.

 In 2018 she became an honorary member of the Norwegian Association for Women's Rights; the last person to be so honoured was Gro Harlem Brundtland.

 Personal life

 Helga Hernes has been married to Gudmund Hernes, a sociologist and former politician.
 Their son Stein Hernes has been an advisor for Norwegian Prime Minister Jens Stoltenberg.